 Chateau Ducru Beaucaillou is at the top of their game these days.
 The wines produced today offer intense concentration of flavors, ripe tannins, supple textures, purity of fruit, the structure to age and a unique sense of harmony, that is only found in the best Bordeaux wines.
 There is density, complexity and a uniqueness of character.
 2009 and 2010 Ducru Beaucaillou are the finest examples I’ve ever tasted from this property.
 They are candidates for legendary status in the history of Ducru Beaucaillou.

-Serving and Decanting Chateau Ducru Beaucaillou with Wine, Food, Pairing Tips
+Serving Chateau Ducru Beaucaillou with Wine, Food, Pairing Tips

 Château Ducru-Beaucaillou Wine Tasting Notes